Trending Bags and Materials

 Prototype V: An updated prototype made of polyester felt.
 The pattern for the bag was changed in several places.
 The overall design shrinks in height, from 18 inches to 15.5 inches.
 A single box pocket and a single flat pocket are found on the front of the bag.
 The zipper to access the main body of the bag extends past the top of the bag, and down the sides a few inches.

-This prototype is essentially the exact same as Prototype V with less complete features- I did one zipper (box pocket) and no other hardware, as these elements were shown to work on the previous prototype.
+This prototype is essentially the exact same as Prototype V with fewer complete features, with one zipper (box pocket) and no other hardware, as these elements were shown to work on the previous prototype.

 The lower box pocket now shares its bottom edge with the backpack, allowing for more stability.